 Chickpea pasta is considerably lower in sodium levels which complements its high sodium and iron content.
 For those who are looking around to lower salt levels and still savour pasta, chickpea pasta is one of the best alternatives out there for you.
 To reap its full benefits, you should attempt to cook it with a light sauce instead of condiments that are heavy on the salt.

 Garbanzo Beans Vs. Chickpea- Which is The Winner?

 There has been a great debate between team chickpea and team garbanzo beans about which is a better alternative.

 However, there is zilch difference between the two!
 That’s right!

-With that being said, all hachetes can be buried and let’s celebrate the peace with a bowl of garbanzo/chickpea pasta.
+With that being said, all hatchets can be buried and let’s celebrate the peace with a bowl of garbanzo/chickpea pasta.
 About time we make phosphorous for peace a maxim.

-As we have already established that chickpea pasta isn’t keto-friendly, we aren’t going to leave you hanging in vacuum.
-You would definitely like to know about any substitutes for chickpea pasta that can prove to be an easy fit into your ketosis without compromising your occasional craving for a bite.
-Read on to look at the 5 best pasta alternativesto chickpea pasta that are keto-friendly.
+You would definitely like to know about any substitutes for chickpea pasta that aid ketosis without compromising your occasional craving for pasta.
+Read on to look at the 5 best keto friendly pasta alternatives.